RIO98/Hybrid-Representation-Enhanced-Bayesian-Active-Learning/README.md

 </p>

 ## Updates
+* [2024-01-10] The paper was accepted by IJCARS!
 * [2023-04-28] Update data augmentation code for elastic distortion.
 * [2023-04-23] Update multiprocessing code for acceleration.
 * [2023-04-01] The codebase [Hybrid-Representation-Enhanced-Bayesian-Active-Learning](https://github.com/RIO98/Hybrid-Representation-Enhanced-Bayesian-Active-Learning) has been uploaded.

 ## Abstract
 Purpose: Obtaining manual annotations to train deep learning (DL) models for auto-segmentation is often time-consuming.
-Uncertainty-based Bayesian active learning (BAL) is a widely-adopted method to reduce annotation efforts.
+Uncertainty-based Bayesian active learning (BAL) is a widely adopted method to reduce annotation efforts.
 Based on BAL,
 this study introduces a hybrid representation-enhanced sampling strategy that integrates density and diversity criteria